HomeletW/UnityKitchenChaos/README.md

 # CodeMonkey Kitchen Chaos

-An cooking simulation game built using Unity3d.
+A cooking simulation game built with Unity3d.
 Following this great [free tutorial from CodeMonkey](https://unitycodemonkey.com/kitchenchaoscourse.php).

 What I learned:
 - Importance of writing clean code, and refactoring.